near/docs/docs/index.md

           </div>
           <div className="card__body">
             <h3>Query On-Chain Information</h3>
-              Learn about indexers and our data lake.
+              Learn about indexers and our data lake
           </div>
         </div>
       </a>